gibsion/testgit/readme.txt

-this is a test file about git. git is a free software.
+this is a test file about git
+git is a free software.